If you’ve ever been at home and heard your toilet flush when no one is in the bathroom, it can be quite unnerving.

 In some rarer – but still relatively common – cases, the cause of a ghost flushing toilet can be outside of the bathroom itself.
 Most external causes often seem like leaks.
 But, if you can’t find the reason, check your toilet’s water shut-off valve.

-If the valve is causing problems, call our team at Clover Services.
+If the valve is causing problems, call our team at Clover Contracting.
 Usually, the washer can handle quite a bit of pressure, but if the water pressure in your home is too high for your water valve, it can break.
 If you aren’t careful, you could risk flooding.

 Our Top Prevention Methods